ainou/Collector/README.md

 - Edge activation: move the cursor to a screen edge to open the capture window instantly
 - Global shortcut: configurable system-wide hotkey, default `Cmd+Shift+N`
 - Quick capture: append to the Daily Note, any other note or save a new note directly into your vault
+- Section targeting — captures land under a specific heading in your Daily Note, top or bottom of the section
 - Image capture — drop or paste screenshots into the capture window with automatic compression
 - Reader Panel — tab-based reading view with your Daily Note, pinned notes, and on-demand tabs
 - Wikilink navigation — follow [[links]] inside the Reader, open in new tab with Cmd+Click